Mohammed-Hanzala-Khan/Enhancing-Public-Safety/README.md

 ---

 ## Future Work
-- Integrate **real-time data streams** into dashboards for live monitoring.
+- Integrate **real-time data streams** into the model for live monitoring.
 - Expand predictive modeling with **advanced ensemble methods**.
 - Automate deployment pipelines for actionable insights for law enforcement.
 - Explore collaborations with community organizations for **public safety awareness and prevention initiatives**.